Last Updated on April 8, 2021

 Create a fast, mobile-friendly website

-Not necessarily a local seo strategy, having a mobile optimized website is critical to ensuring your business shows up in the search engine results.
+Not necessarily a local SEO strategy, having a mobile optimized website is critical to ensuring your business shows up in the search engine results.
+With Google now indexing all websites using the Mobile First Index, your website must provide a quality user experience on mobile.
+If not, your website could be removed from the index.

 Most people search for a local business or local service while they’re on the go using a mobile device.
 Hopefully your website is already mobile-friendly or “responsive,” so your potential customers can get information about your business quickly and easily.